nilsmehlhorn/blog/src/pages/posts/angular-environment/index.md

 ---

 Most real-world Angular applications live in different environments throughout their development cycle.
-While difference generally should be kept to a minimum, your webapp is probably supposed to behave a little bit different on a developer's machine compared to when it's deployed to production.
+While differences generally should be kept to a minimum, your webapp is probably supposed to behave a little bit different on a developer's machine compared to when it's deployed to production.

 Angular already has a solution for this called [environments](https://angular.io/guide/build#configuring-application-environments).